qiqqq/nuxt3-blog-template/content/second-example-blog-post.md

 avatar: https://i.pravatar.cc/40?img=2
 date: Jun 16, 2023
 image: https://picsum.photos/1200/520?random=2
-excerpt: With roots in Buddhist meditation practices, mindfulness has gained popularity in recent years as a secular technique for cultivating present-moment awareness and mental clarity.
+description: With roots in Buddhist meditation practices, mindfulness has gained popularity in recent years as a secular technique for cultivating present-moment awareness and mental clarity.
 ---
 Mindfulness meditation is a powerful tool for reducing stress and improving overall well-being.
 With roots in Buddhist meditation practices, mindfulness has gained popularity in recent years as a secular technique for cultivating present-moment awareness and mental clarity.
 Here are some of the benefits of practicing mindfulness meditation: